AndyMeps/phonebook-app/README.md

 ## Time Spent

-* Tues 19/09/2017 - 1 hour looking in to my options.
+* Tues 19/09/2017 - 1 hour looking in to my options, no coding.
-* Wed 20/09/2017 - 1 hour at lunch, making a start on the project.
-Evening TBC.
+* Wed 20/09/2017 - 1 hour at lunch, making a start on the project, 2 hours in the evening.
 * Thur 21/09/2017 - TBC
 * Fri 22/09/2017 - TBC
 * Sat 23/09/2017 - TBC